 What are the types of SEM?

-There are two main types of SEM: paid search advertising (paid-per-click or PPC advertising) and organic search engine optimization (SEO).
+There are two main types of Search Engine Marketing: paid search advertising (paid-per-click or PPC advertising) and organic search engine optimization (SEO).

 What is PPC advertising?

 PPC advertising is paid search advertising in which advertisers pay a fee each time users click on one of their ads.
 The ads are typically displayed at the top or bottom of search engine results pages and are marked as “sponsored” or “ad.”

 The benefits include increased website visibility and traffic, improved brand awareness and recognition, and the ability to target specific audiences with highly relevant advertising messages.